marc-hughes/torus-e2e-demo/hound_demo/README.md

 `mix deps.get`

 Then choose and install a webdriver to run the tests with, we'll use chromedriver here, but selenium might be a good choice too.
+PhantomJS probably isn't a good choice.

 ### Chromedriver